medibloc/panacea-governance/proposals/2021-11-voting_period/README.md

 ### Expected effects

-- Once the proposal is registered and 10,000 MED is deposited, the voting that starts will be held for three days, allowing quick changes to be applied.
+- Once this proposal is passed, all subsequent proposals will have a three-day voting period.